 Ben Rose and Daniel Machover jointly founded Lawyers for Palestinian Human Rights in 1988 and Daniel Machover has undertaken significant amounts of pro bono work for Palestinian clients.
 Daniel is a Director and chair of the Board of Trustees of INQUEST, the charity which supports those whose relatives have died at the hands of the state and is a board member of Legal Action Worldwide, a non-profit network providing legal assistance to individuals and communities who have suffered from human rights violations and abuses in fragile and conflict-affected areas

 We take an active role in professional associations with a focus on ensuring access to justice and the rule of law.
 Jane Hickman was one of the founders of the Criminal Appeal Lawyers Association, which works to improve law and procedure for those who suffer miscarriages of justice.
 She served as its secretary for 10 years and is still on its Committee.
-Jenny Wiltshire is Vice President of the London Criminal Court Solicitors Association (LCCSA) which recently challenged the governments planned criminal legal aid reform and aims to ensure a viable future for criminal legal aid and access to justice.
+Peter Csemiczky is the current Secretary of the London Criminal Court Solicitors Association (LCCSA) which recently challenged the government’s planned criminal legal aid reform and aims to ensure a viable future for criminal legal aid and access to justice, and Jenny Wiltshire previously served as its Vice President between 2016 and 2017.

 We value the individual contribution many of our staff at all levels of the firm make in the community, including volunteering their time to local charities, offering pro bono advice through law centres and directly to community and protest groups.